On this page we illustrate the steps we take in designing and building one of our guitars

 Finally we add the tuning mechanisms, nut, pickups, bridge, end stop, electronics and strings to complete the finished instrument.

 The body and neck, exclusive of the fingerboard, are sealed with either a water based or an epoxy primer.
 After that we previously applied up to 12 coats of nitrocellulose lacquer to all faces and edges, exclusive of the fingerboard, using a spray canister (as for the black guitar, above).
-We now instead use a water-based color and clear lacquer applied with a brush (as for the amber / wood grain guitar above); this product is easier and safer to use than nitrocellulose and produces a superior finish.
+We now instead use a water-based color and clear lacquer applied with a brush or spray gun (as for the amber / wood grain guitar above); this product is easier and safer to use than nitrocellulose and produces a superior finish.
 When complete the finish is left to cure for 10 days before surface sanding and buffing.

 The neck is shaped in width and cross section and the root adjusted in width and shape to fit the neck cavity in the body.
 Then the fingerboard and peghead face veneer are glued on and shaped to match the neck, and the tuner holes drilled in the peghead.
 The fingerboard is slotted for the frets, the frets cut and pressed into the slots, and then the fingerboard and frets sanded to be level and the fret ends rounded off.
 The whole neck, exclusive of the fingerboard, is then finished as described below for the body.